 Supporting Dialogue in the Communities Where We Operate

 Through our information-sharing program, for example, we build and maintain strong relationships with community leaders in our operating locations.
 These groups meet regularly to provide a forum for discussing a range of issues of mutual interest to participants – from harvest area allocation and energy conservation to controls for noise pollution.

 For more information on how Resolute engages with stakeholders, visit our Engaging in Dialogue page.
-For information about the issues that we define as ‘material’ and that influence our sustainability reporting, please visit our Materiality page.
+For information about the issues that we define as ‘material’ and that influence our sustainability reporting, please visit our Shared Priorities page.

 Measuring Our Local Impact

-Our operations are located in Canada, the United States and South Korea.
+Our operations are located in Canada and the United States.
 Each operation may be an anchor for the local economy, but it also relies on that same community to maintain its sustainability.
 Our operations and employees support and participate in local community life, and we work with community leaders to understand local issues and concerns.

-Resolute tracks and reports a number of Key Performance Indicators related to direct and indirect economic impacts, as well as our community engagement and development initiatives.
+Resolute tracks and reports on a number of key performance indicators related to direct and indirect economic impacts, as well as our community engagement and development initiatives.